Covid 19 coronavirus: Westfield employee thought linked to Auckland cluster being re-investigated

 A person with Covid-19 who was originally thought to be linked to the South Auckland cluster is again under investigation.

-The person, an employee of a Westfield St Lukes store, worked at the mall for a number of days while infectious with Covid-19, health officials say.
+A Westfield St Lukes store employee, the person worked at the mall for a number of days while infectious with Covid-19, health officials say.

 But because of level 3 restrictions, there was limited contact with members of the public, Auckland Regional Public Health Services (ARPHS) says.